-We are highly experienced and confident team because we are highly skilled in our respective roles.
-More importantly we are all believers, in our purpose, our clients and in each other.
+We are a highly experienced and confident team because we are highly skilled in our respective roles.
+More importantly, we are all believers in our purpose, our clients and in each other.
 We are strong and confident, and each of us has a vested interest which means we can respond promptly and successfully to any new opportunities as they arise.

 Founder and Director

 “Aimee is as humble as she is capable.
 As much as she recognises the need to build understanding, she is never comfortable talking about or focussing on herself, which is probably why she created a business dedicated to helping other businesses thrive.
 So, Aimee was a reluctant participant in the following interview” — IGC’s Creative Agency

 My desire to start IGC came about when I was working in a chartered accountant’s practice.
 I discovered that business owners only ever found out what was going wrong in their companies when they received their end of year accounts, which meant it was too late for them to do anything about it.

 I knew I could change this, so I developed a model that I had been thinking about for some time.
 The model is based on a month-to-month arrangement and designed to give business owners current information about their business’ performance, so they can address issues, make changes immediately and improve the way they operate.

 Then I created an outsourcing service, built on best practice, which allowed them to be completely focused on what they do best.

 My mantra is, if you don’t measure, then you don’t know.
 Therefore I made sure that everything was measurable, which means my clients know exactly what is going on in their business at any point in time.

 I am an experienced-based accountant.
 My client’s call me a practical accountant.